Katrina Kaif: In the media

 Kaif is cited in the media as one of India's most beautiful celebrities, and has ranked highly in polls choosing the most attractive Indian celebrities.
 She was named the "World's Sexiest Woman" by FHM India five times from 2008 to 2013, and appeared on Verve's list of most powerful women in 2009 and 2010.
 The UK magazine Eastern Eye called her the "Sexiest Asian Woman" from 2008 to 2010, and again in 2013.
 Kaif was named The Times of India's "Most Desirable Woman" in 2010, and was later ranked second from 2011 to 2013.
 In 2010 and 2011, Mattel released two sets of Barbie dolls modelled on Kaif.
 The Indian edition of People described her as "India's Most Beautiful Woman" in 2011 and three years later she topped Maxim India's "Hot 100" poll.
 A life-size, wax figure of her was installed in London's Madame Tussauds in March 2015, making her the eighth Bollywood actor to have been replicated as a wax statue there.
 Shikha Talwar of GQ India commented on Kaif's "enviable physique", which she attributed to her workout routines and healthy diet.
 Journalists from The Hindu and Hindustan Times respectively took note of her "trademark elegance and simplistic style" and the "sense of originality and immense grace" in her fashion.

 In 2019, Kaif launched her cosmetic brand Kay Beauty in partnership with the Indian e-commerce company Nykaa.
 It included an array of products including lipsticks, foundations, highlighters, blush compacts.
 Speaking to Cosmopolitan, she said her brand aims to defy society's exclusive beauty standards and promote inclusivity and comfort in one's skin.
 The brand which was India's first celebrity makeup brand at the time, has been praised for its inclusivity and diversity.
-Kaif is a celebrity spokesperson for a number of brands including Slice, Nakshatra, Lux, Panasonic, Lakmé and L'Oréal.
+Kaif has been considered among the highest paid actresses in India.
+She is a celebrity spokesperson for a number of brands including Slice, Nakshatra, Lux, Panasonic, Lakmé and L'Oréal.
 The Economic Times ranked Kaif India's second most prominent endorser in 2012.
 Hindustan Times reported in 2014 that she received ₹50 million to ₹60 million for each endorsement, making her one of India's highest-paid celebrity endorsers.
 Kaif was included on Forbes' list of India's best-known entertainers from 2012 to 2019, peaking at the ninth position in 2013 with an estimated annual income of ₹652 million.
 According to a 2021 Forbes India estimate, her net worth is ₹2 billion.
 As of 2022, she is one of the most followed Bollywood actresses on Instagram.

+Accolades

+Kaif has received several accolades including three Filmfare Awards nominations: Best Actress for New York and Mere Brother Ki Dulhan, and Best Supporting Actress for Zero.